AdobeDocs/commerce-knowledge-base.en/help/support-tools/patches-available-in-qpt-tool/v1-1-30/acsd-50116-admin-user-cannot-create-a-url-rewrite.md

 <u>Expected results</u>:

-The category tree displays the categories up to level four or below.
+The category tree displays the sub-categories up to level four or below.

 <u>Actual results</u>:

-The category tree displays only up to level three categories.
+The category tree displays only up to level three sub-categories.

 ## Apply the patch